-STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER FOR THE YEAR ENDED DECEMBER 31, 2019
+STATEMENT OF EXECUTIVE COMPENSATION - VENTURE ISSUER FOR THE YEAR ENDED DECEMBER 31, 2020

-The information contained in this statement of executive compensation (the "Statement") of VanGold Mining Corp. (the "Corporation"), unless otherwise indicated, is as of June 29, 2020.
+The information contained in this statement of executive compensation (the "Statement") of Guanajuato Silver Company Ltd., formerly VanGold Mining Corp. (the "Corporation"), unless otherwise indicated, is as of June 29, 2021.